CRQM Ball Mill

 How to reduce the energy consumption of a ball mill?

-Scientifically proportion steel balls and steel segments of different diameters according to the material particle size and finished product fineness, optimize the grinding media, control the cylinder filling rate (usually 25%~40% of the cylinder volume), adjust the cylinder speed to 65%~78%, and equip with efficient classification equipment and pre-crushing equipment.
+Optimize grinding media by scientifically proportioning steel balls and steel segments of different diameters according to feed particle size and target product fineness.
+Control the mill filling rate, typically 25%~40% of the shell volume, and adjust the rotational speed to 65%~78% of critical speed.
+Additionally, equip the system with high-efficiency classifying equipment and pre-crushing equipment.

 Home